-- Mix liquid with water, milk, or fruit juice before drinking.
+- Mix liquid with water, milk, or fruit juice before giving to your child.

 - Do not use if it turns brownish-yellow.

-- Take this drug only when told by public health officials.
+- Give this drug only when told to by public health officials.

-- Take once a day until the chance of being exposed to radiation ends.
+- Give once a day until the chance of being exposed to radiation ends.

 - You may make a liquid mixture using the tablet.
 Crush the tablet and mix it with water as told.
 It is then to be mixed with low fat white or chocolate milk, infant formula, orange juice, flat soda, or raspberry syrup.
 The mixture may be stored in the refrigerator for up to 7 days.

 - Give a missed dose as soon as you think about it.

 - If it is close to the time for your child’s next dose, skip the missed dose and go back to your child’s normal time.

 - Do not give 2 doses at the same time or extra doses.

 - Store at room temperature protected from light.
 Store in a dry place.
 Do not store in a bathroom.